eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantListener/domainParticipantListener.rst

 or because the callback is disabled by the |StatusMask-api| on the Entity.

-Additionally, DomainParticipantListener adds the following callbacks:
+Additionally, DomainParticipantListener adds the following non-standard callbacks:

  * |DomainParticipantListener::on_participant_discovery-api|: A new DomainParticipant is discovered in the same domain, a previously known DomainParticipant has been removed, or some DomainParticipant